 Never fear, we’ve written this holiday guide with some tips on saving money, booking your holiday late this summer and how to get the best deal.

+Booking late is perfect if you’re flexible on where you want to travel to.
+Travel companies have flights and hotels to fill; if they don’t they’ll lose money.
+Late packages don’t mean booking the day before you travel.
+In fact, ‘late’ refers to booking 8-10 weeks before you leave.
+Booking your travel even up to a month before you go could see you snap up a great deal.
 On the other hand, don’t be afraid to wait to book your holiday the week or even a few days before you fly.
 Book your week off work in advance, but wait to see what deals you can get for that week- you could end up somewhere completely unexpected!

 The long days of summer start when most people will take their family holiday, we know this and travel companies know this.
 So, go at a different time.
 Could you have your family holiday at Easter or even during the October half term?
 Places like Gran Canaria, Paphos, Lanzarote, Fuerteventura and Tenerife still have great weather in October, whilst potentially being cheaper.
 What’s more, as they won’t be as busy as the peak season, you’re not fighting for the sun loungers!